tumaer/SciML/preliminary_knowledge.md

 ## Exercises to Test Preliminary Knowledge

-If you seek to refresh your memory by the way of exercises, please find below a problem set to test your preliminary knowledge.
-The solutions can be found in the Appendix (link to go here).
+If you seek to refresh your memory through exercises, please find below a problem set to test your preliminary knowledge.
+The solutions to these exercises are split into [Part 1](./preliminaries_part_1.pdf) and [Part 2](./preliminaries_part_2.pdf).

-### Linear Algebra
+### 1. Linear Algebra

-#### Moore-Penrose Pseudoinverse: Applied
+#### 1.1.
+Moore-Penrose Pseudoinverse: Applied

 Complete the pseudoinverse of the following two matrices: